garfix/nligems/doc/internals.md

 #### Dialog Context

-The dialog context may contain information about
+The dialog context holds information about the active dialog with a user.
+It may contain information about

 - recently mentioned entities (for anaphora resolution)
 - the current place of self and others in time and space: deictic center